 Wing – helps with balancing and maintains the aircraft’s stability during flight.

 Do you want to learn more about the science behind air travel and the way aircraft is engineered?
-Want to learn about the professional skills needed to work in a rewarding career in aviation maintenance?
+Want to learn about the professional skills and terminology needed to work in a rewarding career in aviation maintenance?
 The Aviation Maintenance Technician Program from MIAT College of Technology provides the hands-on training, practical experience and industry support it takes to pursue a rewarding technical career.

 To learn more about Aviation Maintenance Technician Program and to explore if MIAT is right for you, fill out the form on this page.
 Contact us if you are interested in becoming an aviation maintenance technician today.